Heart & Vascular Institute

 Interventional Cardiovascular Specialists located in Dearborn, Detroit, Wayne, and Southfield, MI

 When your heart beats, it pumps blood through a network of blood vessels referred to as your vascular system.
 Like your heart, your vascular system is vulnerable to many of the same conditions that affect your heart.
-At Heart & Vascular Institute in Dearborn, Detroit, and Southfield, Michigan, the award-winning cardiology team specializes in the diagnosis and treatment of vascular disease.
+At Heart & Vascular Institute in Wayne, Dearborn, Detroit, and Southfield, Michigan, the award-winning cardiology team specializes in the diagnosis and treatment of vascular disease.
 To schedule a consultation, call the office most convenient to you or book an appointment using the online tool.

 Vascular disease refers to various conditions that affect the blood vessels that make up your vascular system.
 This includes:

 Your arteries are the blood vessels that carry oxygen-rich blood from your heart to your organs and body parts.

 Your veins are responsible for carrying the oxygen-deprived blood back to your heart and lungs for re-oxygenation and recirculation.

 The capillaries are the tiny blood vessels that connect your arteries and veins.
 They assist in the exchange of materials between your blood and body.

 What are types of vascular disease?

 Vascular diseases include any conditions that affect your network of blood vessels.
 Types of vascular disease include:

 Peripheral artery disease refers to a narrowing of your peripheral arteries due to a buildup of plaque.
 The narrowing may affect the supply of oxygen-rich blood to your head, stomach, lungs, arms, or legs.
 However, peripheral artery disease most often affects the arteries in the legs.